-The attached site plan indicates the required 40 parking spaces (gravel) with adequate paved aisle widths, loading zone, and snow storage on site.
+The attached site plan indicates the provision of 18 paved parking spaces (min.
+14 required), adequate paved aisle widths, and adequate snow storage on the site.

 Utilities.
 The proposed use shall be adequately served by water, sewer, electricity, on-site water or sewer systems and other utilities.